magento/devdocs/guides/v2.1/cloud/live/sens-data-initial.md

 This topic discusses how to manage default locale and file optimization settings in your integration system. _File optimization_ means merging and minifying JavaScript and Cascading Style Sheets, and minifying HTML templates.
 File optimization should be disabled in integration (where you're testing) and enabled in staging and production.

-These settings are discussed only to explain how the procedure works; you can use the same procedure to manage any available settings.
+These particular settings are discussed only to explain how the procedure works; you can use the same procedure to manage any available settings.
 For a complete list of settings, see [List of system-specific configuration settings]({{ page.baseurl }}cloud/live/sens-data-over.html#cloud-config-specific-list).

 This example shows how to:

-1. Set a configuration in the integration server's Admin.
+1. Change the configuration in the integration server's Admin.
-2. Change those settings.
+2. Create `config.local.php` and transfer it to your local system.
+3. Push `config.local.php` to the integration server
-3. Verify your settings are not editable in the Admin.
+4. Verify your settings are not editable in the Admin.
-4. Delete `config.local.php` so you can edit the same values again.
-5. Change the settings and push `config.local.php` to the integration server.
+5. Delete `config.local.php`, change the settings, and push `config.local.php` to the integration server.
-6. Verify the settings are not editable.

 To manage _sensitive_ configuration settings, see [Manage sensitive configuration values]({{ page.baseurl }}cloud/live/sens-data-mg-sens.html).

 ## Required role
 To complete the tasks discussed in this topic, you must have at minimum a project reader role with [environment administrator]({{ page.baseurl }}cloud/admin/admin-user-admin.html#loud-role-env) privileges.

-{% collapsibleh2 Prerequisites %}
-Before you continue, make sure you have done all of the following.

-### Reviewed the procedure
+## Prerequisite
-Review our [recommended procedure]({{ page.baseurl }}cloud/live/sens-data-over.html##cloud-config-specific-recomm) for managing the configuration.
+Before you continue, make sure you review our [recommended procedure]({{ page.baseurl }}cloud/live/sens-data-over.html##cloud-config-specific-recomm) for managing the configuration.

-### Change settings in the integration server Admin
-This section discusses how to change the locale for the Default Config and also how to change file optimization settings in the integration server.
-You can change different settings if you wish; see [List of system-specific configuration settings]({{ page.baseurl }}cloud/live/sens-data-over.html#cloud-config-specific-list) for details.
+{% collapsibleh2 Get started %}

-#### Step 1: Get started
+### Step 1: Synchronize with master

-To get started:
+To synchronize your local system with the `master` branch:

 1. On your local system, switch to the [Magento file system owner]({{ page.baseurl }}install-gde/prereq/file-sys-perms-over.html).
 2. Log in to your Magento Enterprise Cloud Edition project.